Yandex Cloud

 • Ruby

-You can connect to public ClickHouse® cluster hosts only if you use SSL certificates.
-The examples below assume that RootCA.crt and IntermediateCA.crt certificates are:
+You can only connect to public ClickHouse® cluster hosts using SSL certificates.
+The examples below assume that the RootCA.crt and IntermediateCA.crt certificates are:

-• Located in the /usr/local/share/ca-certificates/Yandex/ folder (for Ubuntu).
+• Located in the /usr/local/share/ca-certificates/Yandex/ directory (for Ubuntu).

 • Imported to the trusted root certificate store (for Windows).

 Connecting without SSL certificates is only supported for non-public hosts.
-For connections to the database, traffic inside the virtual network is not encrypted in this case.
+If this is the case, internal virtual network traffic will not be encrypted for database connections.

 Before connecting, configure security groups for the cluster, if required.